feathers-plus/docs/source/v1/feathers-hooks-common/guide.md

 The comments resolver below adds related comment records to the passed record.
 The resolver function returns those comments, and that is the data which we will recursively operate on.

 > The resolver function must return the data that is to be recursively operated on.
+Forgetting to do this is a common mistake.

   ``` js
   const postResolvers = {